 - Fishes have depleted in this region.
 The countries used this to claim their territory by banning fishing in the disputed areas.

-- Indonesian authorities took down Viennese fishing fleets for breaching Indonesia’s disputed maritime territories.
+- Indonesian authorities took down Vietnamese fishing fleets for breaching Indonesia’s disputed maritime territories.

 - The Philippines sued China in the International Court of Arbitration in 2016.